 It could be that you use the in-app widget and so customer and team members can click the button at the side of the screen.
 Or it might be that they navigate to the help menu within your app and click on a link from there.
 You can also add Feedback to your Pendo Resource Center!

-Within your policy, it would be wise to send your team members and customers to relevant help docs to show them how Receptive works and how they can use it.
+Within your policy, it would be wise to send your team members and customers to relevant help docs to show them how Pendo Feedback works and how they can use it.

 You then need to map out your process for them.

-1) New requests are set to "Awaiting Feedback" while we wait for other users to vote and comment on them.
+1) New requests are set to "Awaiting Feedback" while we wait for other users to vote, prioritize and comment on them.

 2) Our product team meets regularly (weekly/biweekly/monthly).
 In the meetings, we review the highest priorities from customers, team members, and prospects.

-3) If we decide to build a feature, the status will be changed to "Planned" or "Building" and we'll aim to give a timeframe of completion on our roadmap.
+3) If we decide to investigate or build a request, the status will be changed to "Planned" or "Building" and we'll aim to give a timeframe of completion on our roadmap.

 Kept In The Loop

 You should end with a few points about how you'll keep those who submit feedback in the loop.

-With Receptive, this is easy.
+With Pendo Feedback, this is easy.
 Customers and team members who have submitted (or voted to say they wanted) a feature will automatically be notified if the status of that feature changes.
 They will see the status change on their own Feedback dashboard and if you pass customer email address into Pendo, they will receive an email too.

-Mention that you'll try to give an explanation whenever a feature is rejected in order to help them understand your reasoning.
+Mention that you'll try to give an explanation whenever a request is rejected in order to help them understand your reasoning.

 Where should we publish our feedback policy?

 We recommend publishing a full, in-depth version of your policy on your knowledge base.

-You'll then want to link to your policy in your "Awaiting feedback" custom saved response in Receptive.
+You'll then want to link to your policy in your "Awaiting feedback" custom saved response in Feedback.
 Use our template here.

 And finally, to increase engagement and awareness around Receptive, you can also have your customer facing teams include a link to your feedback policy in their email signatures.